matthias-reis/carda-gatsby/content/articles/2024/08/goblyns-interview-en.md

 **Gio:** We're thrilled with how it came out and how it's been received.
 Andre really put in the work with the recording and mixing, and we're definitely very happy.
 The feedback has been overwhelmingly positive, and it's quite amazing to see how supportive people have been throughout the process.
 We just feel truly grateful!

-**Anne:** It is said that you channelled influences from projects like Kikagaku Moyo, The Meters, Khruangbin, Budos Band, W.I.T.C.H. and CAN, "Hunki Bobo" for the record.
+**Anne:** You said that you channelled influences from projects like Kikagaku Moyo, The Meters, Khruangbin, Budos Band, W.I.T.C.H. and CAN, "Hunki Bobo" for the record.
 Are these your musical role models?

 ## "It’s all about finding the balance"